Short-Term Senior Care and Senior Rehabilitation in Bismarck, ND

 For those who are recovering from surgery or injury and are able to live at home, we offer outpatient therapy sessions in our senior rehabilitation centers.
 In either case, the goal of our professional, caring staff is to help the individual recover independence, move confidently, communicate effectively, and manage activities of daily life with little to no assistance.

-Based on an individual’s needs, a rehabilitation plan may include:
+Based on an individual’s needs, a rehabilitation plan may include treatment for:

 - Physical therapy for seniors

 - Speech therapy for seniors